Treaty: Interpretive declarations

+An interpretive declaration is a separate process, where a state issues a unilateral statement to specify or clarify a treaty provision.
+This can affect the interpretation of the treaty but it is generally not legally binding.
+A state is also able to issue a conditional declaration stating that it will consent to a given treaty only on the condition of a particular provision or interpretation.

 Execution and implementation

 The International Court of Justice is often called upon to aid in the interpretation or implementation of treaties.

+Self-executing and non-self-executing treaties

 Treaties may be seen as "self-executing", in that merely becoming a party puts the treaty and all its obligations in action.
 Other treaties may be non-self-executing and require "implementing legislation"—a change in the domestic law of a state party that will direct or enable it to fulfill treaty obligations.
 An example of a treaty requiring such legislation would be one mandating local prosecution by a party for particular crimes.

 The division between the two is often unclear and subject to disagreements within a government, since a non-self-executing treaty cannot be acted on without the proper change in domestic law; if a treaty requires implementing legislation, a state may default on its obligations due to its legislature failing to pass the necessary domestic laws.